What Makes the Short Inca Trail Trek So Special?

 Walking sticks are unnecessary for the Short Inca Trail; hiking without them is 100% possible.
 However, their use is guaranteed to make walking more accessible and reduce pain during and after walking.
 For aluminum trekking poles, it is necessary to bring rubber tips to prevent damage to the network of the Short Inca Trails.

 Trekking poles are prohibited inside the Inca citadel of Machu Picchu because they impede traffic and increase the risk of accidents.
-They are only allowed by elderly visitors or those with obvious physical limitations.
+They are allowed only for elderly visitors or those with obvious physical limitations.

 For the Short Inca Trail, trekking poles are allowed to “take it with you; it helps a lot to climb the mountain, and it gives you security and balance.”